 Dental assistants are an important component of any Rockland DE dental practice and can undertake a variety of duties.
 Their principal job description is to furnish assistance to the dentists and the administrative staff.
 In other words, to help keep the practice operating efficiently.
 A number of dental assistants choose to specialize and acquire certification in a particular area, such as periodontics.
 Even so most assistants perform any job that they are called upon to fulfill, for example:

-- Scheduling and confirming appointments
+- Scheduling and verifying appointments

-- Preparing and sterilizing dental instruments
+- Preparing and sterilizing instruments for dentists

-- Providing instruments to dentists during procedures
+- Handing instruments to dentists during procedures

-- Prepping X-ray machines and handling X-rays
+- Preparing X-ray machines and handling X-rays

 - Ordering dental and office supplies